 20 November 2013 – 8 February 2014

-White Cube São Paulo is pleased to present an exhibition by British artist Eddie Peake following on from the artist’s newly-commissioned performance at Performa 13 in New York.
-This exhibition will focus on Peake’s painting practice, suggesting a dialogue between the artist’s two series of paintings: the masks and mirrors.
-These works will be presented alongside a new video, shot on location in New Mexico earlier in the year.
+White Cube São Paulo presented an exhibition by British artist Eddie Peake following on from the artist’s commissioned performance at Performa 13 in New York.
+This exhibition focused on Peake’s painting practice, suggesting a dialogue between the artist’s two series of paintings: the masks and mirrors.
+These works were presented alongside a new video, shot on location in New Mexico earlier in the year.

 Peake's mask paintings are carefully rendered in acrylic and oil, in sharp contrast with the upbeat, almost frenetic tempo of the spray-painted text works.
 Through the image of the mask and the works’ mirrored surfaces, which incorporate and reflects the viewer’s image, he suggests a series of identities.
 This sense of disjuncture is intensified by the masks’ eerie gaze which, like a cartoon portrait, appears to follow the viewer around the room.
 Redolent of the smiley face or emoticon, Peake’s deployment of the aesthetics of youth culture calls into question the efficacy of contemporary modes of communication.
 Our expectations of meaning are further destabilised through the artist’s occasional use of seemingly nonsensical titles which are in fact arrived at by reading the painting’s texts from top to bottom rather than from left to right.